Jessica

 Black Tie Optional, with Roman warmth and a little Italian soul.

-This is an celebration in one of the most beautiful cities in the world, in a centuries-old basilica, followed by dinner on a hilltop above Rome.
+This is a celebration in one of the most beautiful cities in the world, in a centuries-old basilica, followed by dinner on a hilltop above Rome.
 This is a moment worth dressing up for!

 Think: floor-length gowns, elegant midi dresses, tailored suits or tuxedos.

-As the ceremony will take place in a historic Italian church, we kindly ask guests to dress respectfully with shoulders covered and hemlines falling below the knee.
 The reception will be held outdoors on a terrace set on gravel, so we encourage you to dress for both beauty and comfort.
 September evenings can be lovely but may cool down.
 We suggest bringing a wrap or light layer you’d be happy to be photographed in as well.

 LOVE TO SEE IT